 On Jan.
 8, 2020, former Minnesota Supreme Court Justice Alan Page and Minneapolis Fed President Neel Kashkari announced an initiative to amend Minnesota’s constitution to guarantee a quality education for all of the state’s children.

-Why a constitutional amendment?
 An amendment will focus on educational outcomes, motivating legislators and policymakers to enact innovative policy changes that put children first.

-How other states put children first.
 A new Minneapolis Fed policy brief details how constitutional amendments in Florida and Louisiana have made a difference for schools, children, and families.

 Read and watch what others are saying about the proposed amendment.

 In 1988, Alan Page was inducted into the Pro Football Hall of Fame.
 Quality education for all children was his priority then, as it remains today.

 In this report, “A Statewide Crisis: Minnesota’s Education Achievement Gaps,” Minneapolis Fed economists Rob Grunewald and Anusha Nath find the state has some of the largest gaps in the nation, and these disparities are seen across race and income categories, traditional public and charter schools, and in both urban and rural areas of the state.
 This report is the foundation of the constitutional amendment proposal.